vectordotdev/vector/rfcs/2021-02-23-6531-performance-testing.md

 "do nothing" here -- but place more emphasis on the criterion work.
 In particular, we intend:

 * to increase the amount of compute available to the criterion CI, throwing more hardware at the CI time issue,
 * to build benchmarks that demonstrate key components' throughput performance, ensuring that these numbers are maintained in documentation for end users,
 * to substantially improve the coverage of benchmarked Vector code, though as with correctness tests exact thresholds are a matter for team debate,
 * to run our criterion benchmarks across all supported Vector platforms and
 * to explore alternatives to improve criterion to derive better, more stable signals on from our benchmarks.

+Addresses:

+* Regression from Increased Instrumentation
+* `metrics` Crate Upgrade Regresses Benchmarks

+Does not address:

+* musl libc Release Builds
+* Channel Implementation Regresses Topology Throughput
+* Lua Transform Leaked Memory

 #### Upsides

-  * We reap the benefits of broader adoption of criterion in our project, which include catching some regressions, offering targetted feedback to engineers (if a test is, itself, targetted) and improve the broader ecosystem by rolling changes into criterion.
+* We reap the benefits of broader adoption of criterion in our project, which include catching some regressions, offering targeted feedback to engineers (if a test is, itself, targeted) and improve the broader ecosystem by rolling changes into criterion.
 * We gain a good deal of detailed insight into Vector at a unit level.
 * We gain documented performance expectations for major components, a boon for our end users when evaluating Vector.

 #### Downsides

 * As we have seen in practice, micro-benchmarks may not be representative of macro-performance.
 * Wall-clock benchmarks are extremely sensitive to external factors.
 * We will encounter situations where benchmarks improve in CI and regress on user's machines, especially as benchmarks become more "micro".

 ### Build a `vector diagnostic` sub-command